phisko/putils/opengl/Program.md

 # [Program](Program.hpp)

 Encapsulation of an OpenGL shader.
+Requires the GLM library, and its presence to be specified by defining `PUTILS_GLM`.

 Automatically manages `uniform` locations and vertex attribute locations.
 Provides functions to expose a set of textures to debug.